 Derogations for academic staff

 Due to the coronavirus pandemic, the Federal Ministry of Education and Research has decided to increase the six-year maximum term for employees in the qualification phases of doctoral studies or habilitation stipulated in the Wissenschaftszeitvertragsgesetz (WissZeitVG) by six or twelve months, respectively.
-The procedure for contract extension as such remains unchanged: If the supervisor agrees to the contract extension and has the necessary resources, a substantiated request can be submitted by the supervisor through the normal channels.
+The procedure for contract extension as such remains unchanged: If the supervisor agrees to the contract extension and has the necessary resources, a substantiated request can be ordinarily submitted by the supervisor.

-An employment relationship over the entire period is not required.
+An employment over the entire period is not required.

 There is no application deadline for an extension.
 If an employee realises in two years that the six-year period has been reached and the doctoral or habilitation project has not yet been completed, the contract can still be extended at that time, provided the employment relationship existed within the stipulated period.